 Step 3.
 Change the console for Paloalto firewall in gns3.

-You now will be able to see the firewall added under the security devices, like below.
+You will now be able to see the firewall added under the security devices, like below.

-Under general settings change the console type from telnet to VNC.
+Under general settings, change the console type from telnet to VNC.

 Step 4.
 Change the network interface type.

-To change the network interface type, On the same configuration template window that you have opened in step 3, click on the Network tab.
+To change the network interface type, On the same configuration template window you have opened in step 3, click on the Network tab.